dogweather/forkful/content/en/vba/data-formats-and-serialization/working-with-xml.md

   \ creating, and modifying XML documents within the context of Microsoft Office\u2026"
 lastmod: '2024-03-13T22:44:59.956483-06:00'
 model: gpt-4-0125-preview
-summary: "Working with XML in Visual Basic for Applications (VBA) involves parsing,\
-  \ creating, and modifying XML documents within the context of Microsoft Office\u2026"
+summary: Working with XML in Visual Basic for Applications (VBA) involves parsing, creating, and modifying XML documents within the context of Microsoft Office applications.
 title: Working with XML
 weight: 40
 ---